eficode-academy/docker-katas/labs/docker-compose/02-port-forward.md

         image: nginx:latest
 ```

-Now run the command `docker-compose pull` and you should see:
+Now run the command `docker compose pull` and you should see:
 ```bash
 Pulling nginx ... done
 ```